 Using the Delphix Engine Interface

-A Flash player must be available on the Windows host in order to download Delphix Connector using the Delphix GUI.
+For versions below 5.2.0, the Flash player must be available on the Windows host in order to download Delphix Connector using the Delphix GUI.

 - From the Windows machine that you want to use, start a browser session and connect to the Delphix Engine GUI using the delphix_admin login.